-Purpose of Organizing
+Significance of Organizing

 - 1. The organizing defines every employee's task, duties, responsibilities and goals - 2.
 It establishes the authority, responsibility relationship for cooperative and coordinated efforts. - 3.
-It provides a framework of decision making

-It creates a network of communication for the purpose of achieving the enterprise objectives with optimum efficiency and effectiveness.
+It provides a framework of decision making - 4.
+It creates a network of communication for the purpose of achieving the enterprise objectives with optimum efficiency and effectiveness. - 5.
+It facilitates administration - 6.
+Facilitates growth diversification.